denten-books/plain-text/2-chapter.md

 Come back to vocab.
 Not the difficulty of obscurity unfamiliar.
 Ima guide you through it.
 I care.

-[^ln-sweatshop]: See @freeman_high_2000.

-[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.

-[^ln-pragma-truth]: For a more thorough discussion on the topic see
-@seigfried_william_1990, @pihlstrom_structuring_1996, and @putnam_jamess_1997.

-[^ln-pragmatism]: The intellectual legacy of pragmatism is wide-ranging and diffuse.
-It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
-In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
-Austin, Paul Grice, and John Searle [@trueswell_approaches_2005].
-Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.

 In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
 I will spend the rest of